horse-link/contracts.horse.link/README.md

 shares received = 1000 / 1000 * 1000 = 1000
 ```

 The Vault is now holding 2000 DAI in "totalAssets".
 If Alice withdraws 500 shares, she will receive 500 DAI.
 Now, let's say Carol places a bet of 1800 DAI on a market that is backed by the Vault at 1:1.
 The Vault will lend 1800 DAI to the market.
-200 DAI remain in the vault and it will have a total exposure of 1800 DAI.
+200 DAI remain in the Vault and it will have a total exposure of 1800 DAI.

 3. Carol places bet of 1800 DAI at 1:1 odds